gzachariadis/Windows-10/README.md

 # Unattended Setup

-# Live Install
+<h1 align="center">Windows Live Install (Post-Install)</h1>

-*If you reached this far, you should have a live system.
-From now on, this guide contains settings, applications, maintenance tips & scripts etc. for keeping this setup as bloat-free and as consistently performant as possible.
+<div>If you reached this far, you should have a Live System.
+From now on, this repository is geared towards keeping this live setup as bloat-free and as consistently performant as possible.</div>

 ## First Boot